 Distance: 1 mile round trip

-Discovery Park is located in the Magnolia neighborhood of Seattle.
-This park is the largest in Seattle boasting 534 acres of the former U.S. Army Fort Lawton.
+A wonderful place that most Seattlites know about, but many rarely visit, is Discovery Park.
+Located in the Magnolia neighborhood of Seattle, this park is the largest in Seattle boasting 534 acres of the former U.S. Army Fort Lawton.
 The park has over eleven miles of trails and includes forests, prairies, and beaches with spectacular views of the Olympics, Puget Sound, Seattle and Mt.
 Rainier.
 It’s full of kid friendly hikes and right in the middle of Seattle!

 Kid-friendly rating: 10 for every age, including wild teenagers